 They're cool!
 They're trendy!
 And most of all, they're healthy!
-Height-adjustable desks have seen a recent rise in popularity--pun intended--and they will only become more important as time goes on.
-The benefits of a standing-height desk are immeasurable, but everybody's stature and preference is a little bit different.
-It's easy to find the perfect in-between with a completely adjustable-height solution but finding the perfect desk has a lot of variables (and not just in height).
+Height-adjustable desks have seen a recent rise in popularity—pun intended—and they will only become more common as time goes on.
+The benefits of a standing-height desk are immeasurable, but the surface is fixed, which may not suit everybody's stature and preference.
+It's easy to find the perfect in-between with an adjustable-height solution but finding the perfect desk involves a lot of variables besides height.

-As with any purchase, there's upsides and downsides to consider.
-At this price-point, it's worth taking time to think about the inherent benefit of a height-adjustable desk.
+As with any purchase, you need to weigh the pros and cons.
+At this price point, it's worth considering the benefits of a height-adjustable desk.

 Concern: Prices as High as Desktop Height

-Adding electronics and moving parts inevitably alters the price of a height-adjustable desk.
-Naturally, these desks sit at a drastically higher price point from their standard and standing-height counterparts.
+Adding electronics and moving parts inevitably increases the price of a height-adjustable desk.
+Naturally, these desks sit at a drastically higher price than their standard and standing-height counterparts.

 As you're already investing in your ergonomic health, your considerations should go beyond the simple highs and lows of workspace altitude.
-Most companies offer loss leaders, or products that are significantly lower than their market-price competition, that comparatively cut corners to preserve margin.
-With your posture on the line, it's clear that a height-adjustable desk is "worth the splurge," but what makes up the value behind those extra dollars?
+Most companies offer loss leaders (products that cost significantly less than their market-price competition) that cut corners to preserve margin.
+With your posture on the line, it's clear that a height-adjustable desk is worth the splurge, but what makes up the value behind those extra dollars?

 Benefit: An Investment in Your Health

-It's hard to put a price on your physical wellbeing.
-Generations of office workers have learned the hard way that sitting for long hours can contribute to a variety of health problems.
-Standing desks offer an alternative while an adjustable-height desk provides a total solution.
-Grab an ergonomically-friendly office chair for those times when you'd like to take a sit, stand for a portion of the day, or use an active seating solution to introduce even more movement into your workday.
-The variety of options is the best solution to a stagnant position.
+It's hard to put a price on your physical well-being.
+Generations of office workers have learned the hard way that sitting for long hours can contribute to various health problems.
+Standing desks offer an alternative, while an adjustable-height desk provides a total solution.
+Grab an ergonomic office chair when you'd like to take a seat, stand for a portion of the day, or use an active seating solution to introduce even more movement into your workday.
+A variety of options is the best solution to a stagnant position.

 Benefit: Bonus Features Worth the Splurge

 It's up to you to decide what bells and whistles are worthwhile.
-Larger, heavy-duty adjustable height desks may have a dual-motor system that's a little more durable than a single-motor option.
-Meanwhile, many desks offer programmable settings that can bring the desktop right where you want it without having to play a guessing game each time.
+Larger, heavy-duty adjustable-height desks may have a dual-motor system that's more durable than a single-motor option.
+Meanwhile, many desks offer programmable settings that can bring the desktop right where you want it without guessing each time.

-Some of the same flashy features you know and love are also built-in to these tech-ready desks.
-Built-in wireless chargers, cable management grommets and channels, under-desk storage, and power stations are commonly found in both static height and height-adjustable desks, depending on your needs.
+Some of the same flashy features you know and love are also built into these tech-ready desks.
+Wireless chargers, cable management grommets and channels, under-desk storage, and power stations are commonly found in static height and height-adjustable desks.

 Concern: Limited Configurations